Support & Help

 Pronunciation of 'Calliandra'

-The word 'Calliandra' refers to a genus of flowering plants in the family Fabaceae.
-It is pronounced as 'kælɪˈændrə' in English (en-US).
+The word 'Calliandra' refers to a genus of flowering plants in the legume family, known for their feathery, brush-like flowers.
+It is pronounced as /ˌkæliˈændrə/ in English.

 Word Origin

-The word 'Calliandra' originates from Greek, where 'kallos' means beauty and 'andros' means man, referring to the beautiful stamens of the plant.
+The word 'Calliandra' originates from Greek, where 'kallos' means 'beauty' and 'andros' means 'man' or 'stamen', referring to the beautiful stamens of the flowers.

 Pronunciation Details